 There is no program transportation pick-up from or to the airports.
-Students may use a public transportation to get their accommodation.
-If students stay at the above hotel, the cost is approximately 3,000 yen from Narita airport and 1,000yen from Haneda airport.
+Students may use a public transportation to get to their accommodation.

 Students must provide their own basic supplies such as a sketchbook and drawing tools (pens, pencils, markers, etc.) Special supplies are distributed by the instructor for each course.

 Fill in the attached Registration Form and send the scanned completed form to the Center for International Relations along with a copy of your Certificate of Student Status issued by your home institution by email.

 Deadline: Registration is on a first come, first served basis.
 Applications are accepted in the order in which they are received.
 We encourage applicants to apply as early as possible.

 The deadline for Joshibi International Summer School: Tokyo is April 30, 2020.

 In some cases students may need to obtain a visa prior to the start of the program.
 We will issue necessary documents such as an invitation letter to obtain a visa.
 Obtaining visas takes time.
 Please make your application early.